hpc-carpentry/hpc-chapel/_episodes/01-intro.md

 ## Running on a cluster

-Depending on the code, it might utilize several or even all cores on the current node.
-The command above implies that you are allowed to utilize all cores.
+Depending on the code, it might utilise several or even all cores on the current node.
+The command above implies that you are allowed to utilise all cores.
 This might not be the case on an HPC cluster, where a login node is shared by many people at the same time, and where it might not be a good idea to occupy all cores on a login node with CPU-intensive tasks.